Aditya9056/smush-repo/readme.txt

 <br>
 </blockquote>

-WP Smush strips hidden, bulky information from your images, reducing the file size without losing quality.
+WP Smush strips hidden, bulky information ( EXIF, IPTC ) from your images, reducing the file size without losing quality.
 The faster your site loads, the more Google, Bing, Yahoo and other search engines will like it.

 [youtube https://www.youtube.com/watch?v=GCzH7z05s5U]